giuschil/giuschil/README.md

 - Adobe XD and Figma for UI/UX
 - Technologies for Web Marketing - Google Ads and Fb Ads.

-- :telescope: I’m working as a Data Analyst Junior and contributing to frontend and backend for building web applications.
+- :telescope: I’m studying as a Data Analyst Junior and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.